-tagline $\rightarrow$ ( ) Democracy is enhanced by universal participation citation → Frank, 2015 [Walter M. Frank (legal scholar, attorney), "Individual Rights and the Political Process: A Proposed Framework for Democracy Defining Cases," Southern University Law Review 35:47, Fall, 2015, p.
-47.] quote → Also inherent in the freely given consent of the governed is the need for a full citizen participation in the democratic process, for all citizens are the state's lawmaking power and therefore form part of the governed whose consent is necessary to legitimate political authority.
-This condition not only makes sense in the abstract, but it also resonates with a political history constituting one long expansion of citizen participation in the electoral process.
+Frank, 2022 [Walter M. Frank (legal scholar, attorney), "Individual Rights and quote → Also inherent in the freely given consent of the governed is the need for a full citizen participation in the democratic process, for all citizens are the state's lawmaking power and therefore form part of the governed whose consent is necessary to legitimate political authority.
+This condition not only makes sense in the abstract, but it also resonates with a political historyconstituting one long expansion of citizen participation in the electoral process.